Riverbank Precinct Code Amendment

 Reggie K

-Reggie K over 2 years ago
+Reggie K about 3 years ago

 Adelaide is a unique city on the world stage with its parklands surrounding the city centre thanks to the vision of the early town planners.
 It is vital to retain what is left of it for the sanity of the city dwellers and visitors not to mention the presevation of our natural environment which is rapidly dwindling.
 At the time of colonisation when the Kaurna people were so brutally disposessed of their land the parklands would have been a lifeline and refuge for them to stay connected to their country in the rapidly expanding town and then city.
 Nothing has changed!
 What is left of the open parklands must be retained for the Kaurna people as owners of this land and for all of us to share in this cultural and natural history.
 We are all diminished if more of the parklands goes under buildings and bitumen!